bhushanpatil-ai-ml/customer-churn-ml-pipeline/README.md

 ## Evaluation Metrics

-To measure model performance, the following metrics are used:
+The following metrics are used to evaluate model performance:

 - Accuracy
 - Precision